RobPruzan/react-scratch/README.md

 - Same render behaviors
 - Same API (other than minor differences that weren't important to implement)

+If you are interested in how this was developed, I made an article going through the internal architecture: https://www.rob.directory/blog/react-from-scratch

-To run the project for development run:
+To run the project for development:

 ```
 bun run react